 All Good Things Must Come to an End.
-When You Should Consider Terminating Your Residential Development Single Purpose Entity ("SPE")2014-01-01 Published Article
+When You Should Consider Terminating Your Residential Development Single Purpose Entity (2014-01-01 Published Article

 Many people believe that a SPE should be terminated soon after completing a project.
 The countervailing concern is that terminating a SPE too soon could give rise to the argument that no adequate evaluation of the potential future liabilities was made.
 To prevent this, a "seasoning" approach, under which the SPE is not terminated for at least a year after completing the project, might be considered.